DEFRA/sroc-service-team/releasing/cha/sign_off.md

 git push origin v0.14.1
 ```

 **Do not** create the release in GitHub at this time.
-We record the release in GitHub *after* the app is shipped to production.
+We record the release in GitHub _after_ the app is shipped to production.

-### Wait for Docker push
+## Wait for Docker push

-Pushing of the Docker image *should* be automatically handled by the [Jenkins](https://cha-jenkins.aws-int.defra.cloud/) `BLD_02_CMA_PULL_AND_PUSH` job.
+Pushing of the Docker image _should_ automatically be handled by the [Jenkins](https://cha-jenkins.aws-int.defra.cloud/) `BLD_02_CMA_PULL_AND_PUSH` job.
 GitHub will have automatically built an image when the git tag was pushed.
-The Jenkins job `BLD_01_CMA_CHECK_FOR_CHANGES` should trigger Jenkins to pull down the image and then push it onto [Artifactory](https://artifactory-ops.aws-int.defra.cloud/artifactory/webapp/#/artifacts/browse/tree/General/sroc/sroc-charging-module-api).
+The Jenkins job `BLD_01_CMA_CHECK_FOR_CHANGES` will be triggered to pull down the image and then push it onto [Artifactory](https://artifactory-ops.aws-int.defra.cloud/artifactory/webapp/#/artifacts/browse/tree/General/sroc/sroc-charging-module-api).

 Once you have confirmed the tagged image has been built by GitHub you can manually trigger `BLD_01_CMA_CHECK_FOR_CHANGES` rather than waiting for it if you prefer.

 Once **Artifactory** lists the correct image you can continue with the rest of the steps.

-### Update the CHANGELOG
+## Update the CHANGELOG

 We use [github-changelog-generator](https://github.com/github-changelog-generator/github-changelog-generator) to generate our CHANGELOGs.
-The following assumes you have the gem installed (it can be run [using Docker](https://github.com/github-changelog-generator/github-changelog-generator#running-with-docker)).
+The following assumes you have the gem installed (it can also be run [using Docker](https://github.com/github-changelog-generator/github-changelog-generator#running-with-docker)).

 From the root of the project run this